Comet (GL-RM1) User Guide¶

 Fix the ATX main board and the ATX Bracket Set with the screws provided.

-Connect the external interface to the USB-A interface of the GL-RM1 using the included USB-A to Type-C cable.
+Connect the external interface of ATX board to the USB-A interface of the GL-RM1 using the included USB-A to Type-C cable.

 Still have questions?
 Visit our Community Forum.